-Since 50% of all clicks go to the first and second result, you’ll surely get a lot of hits to your site, but you also pay for each and every single one.
+Since 50% of all clicks go to the first and second result, you’ll surely get a lot of hits to your site, but you also pay for each and every one.

 $500 for a single click!

-Companies easily blow tens of thousands of dollars on Google Adwords campaigns, failing to make sure they get their money’s worth.
+Companies easily blow tens of thousands of dollars on Google Adwords campaigns, failing to make sure that they get their money’s worth.

 To win with SEM, you have to offer a paid product or service.

 When you’re still in the phase of producing free content to build an audience, don’t waste your time with SEM, you’ll run out of money faster than you can spell S-E-M.

 Thankfully, avoiding the mistake of paying for worthless clicks is not as hard as you might think.

 By setting up conversion goals, inside of your campaign, you can track exactly who made a purchase from your ads and you’ll know exactly how much money you spent and how much you made at any time.